Wildlife Garden Design

 Sun and shade

-This is a Garden of two halves.
+This is a garden of two halves.
 A shady north-facing border abuts the house, while sunshine hits the north side of the garden.
-The soil on the north side is dry and free draining whilst much more moisture retentive around the pond.
-These conditions support the addition of plenty of trees to create a light woodland environment as well as a wildflower meadow and varied interconnected borders.
-This makes for a pollen-rich environment.
+The soil on the north side is dry and free draining, but more moisture-retentive around the pond.

 A biodiverse garden

-The addition of a large body of water, rocks, log piles, bird boxes, and bug hotels make this a fantastic space with diverse ecosystems to support a range of wildlife (birds, pollinating insects, amphibians & aquatic invertebrates).
+The addition of a large body of water, rocks, log piles, bird boxes, and bug hotels makes this a fantastic space with diverse ecosystems to support a range of wildlife.

-The diverse planting selection provides year-round interest and food for wildlife - with a special focus on spring and autumn.
-Architectural perennials which can provide habitats over winter are a key part of the scheme.
+The diverse plant selection provides year-round interest and food for wildlife - with a special focus on spring and autumn.
+Architectural perennials which provide habitats over winter are a key part of the scheme.

 A place for people